What is the Rick Rescorla National Award for Resilience?

 The Rick Rescorla National Award for Resilience is the Department of Homeland Security’s (DHS) first national resilience award for superior leadership and innovation by a non-governmental individual or organization who exemplifies the qualities and achievements of Rick Rescorla, emphasizing leadership in effective preparation, response, and recovery in the face of disasters.

-The award will be presented annually by the Secretary to an individual, legally residing in the United States or its territories, who is not an employee of a government entity – including federal, state, local, tribal or territorial governments.
-Eligible nominees may also be organizations, other than government entities, based in the United States or its territories.
+The award will be presented annually by the Secretary.
+For 2014 there will be honorees in three categories: 1) individuals, legally residing in the United States or its territories, who are not employees of a government entity – including federal, state, local, tribal or territorial governments; 2) not-for-profit organizations based in the U.S. or its territories, and 3) for-profit organizations based in the U.S. or its territories.

 What is Resilience?

 Resilience is the ability to adapt to changing conditions and withstand and rapidly recover from disruption due to emergency.
 Resilience also means achieving the assurance of continuity and the predictable recovery of essential products and services by putting capacities in place prior to an event.
 Resilience is a core principle of the Department of Homeland Security and was reinforced most recently in the Presidential Policy Directive on National Preparedness (PPD-8).
 The Secretary of Homeland Security is directed in PPD-8 "to coordinate a national campaign to build and sustain national preparedness, including public outreach and community-based and private-sector programs to build and sustain national resilience."
 The Rick Rescorla National Award for Resilience is a cornerstone in that campaign.